-The opinion-led chat show has been a staple of daytime TV since 1999, and has featured countless A-list celebrity guests, heated discussions, political debates and raw, emotional moments.
-But it's the Loose Women presenters who make the show what it is.
+Loose Women has been a staple of daytime TV since 1999, and has featured countless A-list celebrity guests, heated discussions, political debates and raw, emotional moments.
+But it's the presenters who make the show what it is.

 The television show celebrated its 3,000th episode in May 2018, and has won a number of accolades from respected bodies such as the National Television Awards, TV Choice Awards and TV Times Awards.